 So, What Happened?

 Obviously, a common question that people asked me was why it happened because from an outside perspective it happened quite suddenly.
 We had problems, but we never really talked about them.
-Or rather I should say that I used to be so afraid of speaking my mind when I wasn’t happy about something (which if you talk to my current boyfriend that is no longer true.
-If I’m upset, he knows it.)
+Or rather I should say that I used to be so afraid of speaking my mind when I wasn’t happy about something.
 I mean I won’t get into some of the more private details because I do want to at least still respect his privacy on that.
 But the truth is I still really don’t have a concrete reason why he broke up with me and I think that’s what bothered me the most is that he couldn’t give me a straight answer that wasn’t super confusing.
 So, I created a million and one reasons why I think he did it and why I wasn’t good enough.

 By no means did I handle this in the healthiest of ways.
 Actually, I probably did a lot of things you shouldn’t do.
 I went on dates way too soon.
 Like literally not even a month after I was on a date because I was so desperate to feel something other than this depression I was in.
 And all I felt was bored on the date because he was literally that boring and I can’t even remember his name as I write this.
 And it was just way too soon.
 I went home from that date and just cried to my mom.
 My mom dealt with a lot of me being a crying mess for months, she’s an angel.
 Because even I was getting annoyed at my self.